 Want to know about the electrochemical machining process, from scratch to end?
 Then, you landed in the right place.

 Rest assured, you will get a complete guide on the ECM machining process from basic to advanced.
-So, Seatback and relax while I start the engine of Engineers Rail.
+So, sit back and relax while I start the engine of Engineers Rail.

 Before I start, Here is the bonus for you.
-At the end of the article, You can download this whole article as a Pdf and PPT, and enjoy it offline, whenever you needed.
+At the end of the article, You can download this whole article as a PDF and PPT, and enjoy it offline, whenever you need it.

 So, without further delay, let’s dive in-